life-itself/community/content/morning-creative-practice.md

 description: Our Morning Creative Practice calls are here so we can make time to develop our artistic side and explore the depth of our humanity.
 ---

 In November and December 2023 we are offering our Morning Creative Practice calls again!
 These calls will take place every Wednesday 7h30- 8h30am (UK) from the 8th of November until the 13th December.
-[You can book yourself on for our early bird price of only £75!](https://ti.to/art-earth-tech/online-calls)
+[You can book yourself on for only £30!](https://ti.to/art-earth-tech/online-calls)

 >*These weekly sessions helped to awaken my imagination in work and everyday life, and to deepen my connection with creative parts of myself that have been dormant.*